alexk99/the_router/conf_options.md

 #### radius_accounting_interim_interval

-  Time is seconds, determines how often to send interim requests.
+  Time in seconds, determines how often to send interim requests.